ythosa/whynote/README.md

 <br>

 ### Description:
--    Command line task manager;
+-    Command line task manager and notebook;
 -    `whynote` is easy way to mark tasks, which need to be completed;
 -    It is easy to install and easy to use;
 -    It has great functionality.